 Moreover, a truck accident victim could receive compensation for non-economic losses.
 Legal precedent can help determine a value for these factors, which include pain and suffering and emotional anguish.

-Establishing Liability for a Truck Accident in St. Charles
+How Does a Plaintiff Establish Liability for a Truck Accident in St. Charles?

 People who are injured in a truck accident are not automatically entitled to receive damage awards even if their injuries are quite severe.
 Before someone may recover compensation, they must prove that another person’s negligence, recklessness, or deliberate wrongdoing caused the collision.